How to Extract Transactions from a Bank Statement PDF

 5. The result page opens with one row per transaction, ready to download as Excel or CSV

-Free tier is 3 conversions per day, no signup.
+Free tier is 10 statement conversions per day during beta, no signup.
 A typical statement converts in 30 to 50 seconds.

 What Bank2XL actually extracts